Sustainable Agricultural Systems Volunteer

 The Peace Corps continues to monitor and assess the COVID-19 pandemic domestically and internationally.
 The locations and timing of returning Volunteers to service will be determined on a country-by-country basis.
 The positions and projected departure dates listed below are subject to change.

 Benin is a country where natural resources are available and abundant.
 Seasonal rainfall and a subtropical climate throughout the country makes it possible to grow a variety of foods.
-The country, however, still suffers from a high percentage of malnutrition amongst the most vulnerable populations: women, children, rural villages, and small communities.
+The country, however, still suffers from a high percentage of malnutrition among the most vulnerable populations: women, children, rural villages, and small communities.
 This can be attributed to a lack of food availability and diversity in nutrient rich foods, and overall poverty.
 A majority of those living in the rural areas have great challenges accessing nutrient rich food on a daily basis.
-Lack of access to markets and quality seeds, in addition to uncertain climatic patterns, keep communities at a subsistence level.
+Lack of access to markets and quality seeds, in addition to the impacts of climate change, keep communities at a subsistence level.

 Peace Corps Benin’s Sustainable Agricultural System (SAS) project is turning these food security related challenges into opportunities for transformative change at the grassroots level.
 Peace Corps Benin SAS Volunteers and communities will increase food production at the household level, improve food access and utilization at both household and community level, and augment household income.
 Promoting and supporting agricultural-based income generating activities will strengthen household economic security and resilience.
 As a result, household production will increase and diversify, causing a break in the generational cycle of malnutrition.
 From these activities, children will receive proper nutrition during the first 1,000 days of life impacting their future success at school.
 Increased access to nutrient rich foods and greater economic stability will enable families to lead healthy lives.

-This will be achieved by the following four objectives:
+This will be achieved by the working toward four objectives:

 1. Increase productivity and diversity of household food production.